ilyaperepelitsa/CV/README.md

 academic models with the intention of "being able to construct any convolutional architecture".
 Attached - all the files of tested architectures with some hyperparameters preserved in the json file.
-Some later models were lost (they're )on my iMac in Vladivostok) - the folder wasn't "githubbable "
+Some later models were lost (they're )on my iMac in Vladivostok) - the folder wasn't "githubbable" - I was saving

 ### Matplotlib